Dannie Rosenhammer (MA & Dip Counselling, MBACP, EMDR Therapist)

 The British Association for Counselling & Psychotherapy (BACP) is one of the main professional bodies for counsellors and psychotherapists in the UK.
 It provides an Ethical Framework for Good Practice that I and many other practitioners abide by.

-Taking part in personal development workshops and therapy groups means that I continue to work on my own development and self-awareness.
+Taking part in personal development workshops, therapy groups and retreats enables me to continually work on my own development and self-awareness.

 Accredited register membership